proxy-wasm/spec/abi-versions/v0.2.1/README.md

 Called for each data chunk received from upstream, even when the processing is paused.

-`data_size` represents total available size of the data that can be retrieved, and its value will increment if the processing is paused and data is buffered by the host and not forwarded downstream.
+`data_size` represents the total available size of the data that can be retrieved, and its value will increment if the processing is paused and data is buffered by the host and not forwarded downstream.

 Data (of `data_size`) can be retrieved and/or modified using [`proxy_get_buffer_bytes`] and/or [`proxy_set_buffer_bytes`]